CoBiG2/RAD_Tools/README.md

 A simple script to add a numer to each loci in *.loci* files.
 Outputs to *stdout*, so "pipe away"!

+##structure_filter.py

+Another simple script that will filter the **columns** of a .structure file according to a "subset" file that contains nothing but the wanted marker names, one per line.

 ##License